 On the one hand, contributory negligence laws can benefit an injured party, since they don't need to prove the other party was wholly responsible for the injury to receive compensation.
 On the other hand, if the other party can successfully argue the injured party played a large role in the injury, the claimant may receive significantly less compensation than they initially presumed.

-What Court Handles Personal Injury Cases in NY?
+What Court Handles Personal Injury Cases in Rochester?

 If you want to claim damages up to $5,000, you can file your case in small claims court.
 However, if you wish to receive greater compensation for your injury, you will need to file in a higher court.

-How Much Compensation Will I Receive for My Personal Injury in NY?
+How Much Compensation Will I Receive for My Personal Injury in Rochester, NY?